 - store the remainder of your boiled mixture in a closed container in the refrigerator.

-NEVER use honey, artificial sweeteners, or food dyes in your nectar.
+NEVER use honey, artificial sweeteners, or food dyes in your hummingbird nectar!
+Why?
 Honey ferments readily, and is known to cause mouth lesions in hummingbirds.
 Dyes do not improve the palatability of the mixture and may be harmful to the hummingbirds that drink it.
 Artificial sweeteners have no food value.

 Every 3-4 days or less (2-3 days during the hottest months) the hummingbird feeder should be emptied of any unused nectar, rinsed with purified water (use no detergents), and brushed with a bottle brush.
 All mold or mildew should be thoroughly removed with the bottle brush before the feeder is re-filled.
 Again, only fill the feeder 1/2 full.